-The student in the non-thesis option must register for a minimum of 4 credit hours of NTRI 7986.
-Students in the non-thesis option may not count NTRI 7990 Research and Thesis hours for credit on their Plan of Study for master's degree.
+The student in the non-thesis track must register for a minimum of 5 credit hours of NTRI 7986.
+Students in the non-thesis track may not count NTRI 7990 Research and Thesis hours for credit on their Plan of Study for Master's degree.